Author: Aniela Unguresan

 ‘While soft skills are essential for success in any leadership role, women in the technology sector may also need to demonstrate a strong understanding of technical concepts and processes to be effective leaders.’

 Similar scenarios can happen with HR systems where patterns of bias and discrimination are embedded into operational data.
-Systems may think – and determine – that women should only ever be employed as secretaries or work in HR functions, because that is what the bias data will have them believe.
-The same system may consider men as destined to become highly paid CEOs.
+Systems may think—and determine—that women should only ever be employed as secretaries or work in HR functions, because that is what the biased data will have them believe.
+The same system may consider men as destined to become highly-paid CEOs.

 Conscious meets unconscious bias